qurriahSam/delaniStudio/README.md

 - Bootstrap - Has been used for styling the navbar and other elements on the landingpage.

-- JQuery - UHas been used for javascript Functionality
+- JQuery - Has been used for javascript Functionality

 ## Links